top of page

 Photo courtesy of StagetimeArts

-Seth received his Masters degree from Northwestern University as the recipient of the Charlotte Kickhaefer Davis and Ernest Davis Endowed Fellowship, studying with the renowned soloist Helen Callus.
-His previous studies consist of a dual degree in viola performance and music education from Rutgers University under the tutelage of Philadelphia Orchestra principal violist CJ Chang, and orchestral studies with Li-Kuo Chang of the Chicago Symphony Orchestra.
+Seth received his Masters degree on full scholarship from Northwestern University as a student of soloist Helen Callus, and a joint Bachelors of Music Education and Performance from Rutgers University under the tutelage of Philadelphia Orchestra principal violist CJ Chang.
+His other teachers include Li-Kuo Chang of the Chicago Symphony and Lynne Ramsey of The Cleveland Orchestra.